chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

 6. Click **Save**.
 7. Once the configuration is saved, click on the **Deploy** button for the Test environment.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-create-apigee-stackdriver-logging-extension" ext="png" width="1158" height="650" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-create-apigee-stackdriver-logging-extension.png" width="1158" height="650" class="ml-li" %}

 #### Create an Extension policy in the PostFlow response path